 My family rode through a tropical forest, and near historic homes and outbuildings.

-As I mentioned earlier, my preschooler had done this train ride before and he was really looking forward to it.
-Part of it had to do with seeing animals.
+As I mentioned earlier, my preschooler had done this train ride before, and he was really looking forward to it this time!

-About 2/3 into the Kauai train ride, we stopped so people could get off and feed the goats and pigs.
+About 2/3 of the way into the Kauai train ride, we stopped so people could get off and feed the goats and pigs.

 This part was a bit overwhelming for me as families grabbed bread and hot dog buns and rushed to get close to the animals.